sfalkoff/sql-lesson/PART2-HB_APP.md

         CONN.commit()
         print "Successfully added student: %s %s"%(first_name, last_name)

-Much like github, this says to sqlite, yes, we're happy with our data, save it forever.
+Much like github, this says to sqlite, 'yes, we're happy with our data, save it forever.'
 Notice that we are committing on the database connection, and not the cursor.

 Expansion
 ---------